2020PB/police-brutality/all-locations.md

 * https://wpta21.com/2020/05/31/toddler-tear-gassed-photo-goes-viral/#.XtUVqwf8OnF.facebook

-### Protester hit in the face with a gas cannister | May 31st
+### Protester hit in the face with a gas canister | May 31st

-A FWPD Officer fired a tear gas cannister on protestors face.
+A FWPD Officer fired a tear gas canister on protestors face.
 He has allegedly been permanently blinded in that eye.

+tags: tear-gas, tear-gas-canister

 id: in-fortwayne-4